apache/incubator-graphar/docs/libraries/spark/spark.md

 The GraphAr Spark writer provides the necessary Spark interfaces to write DataFrames into GraphAr formatted files in a batch-import fashion.
 With the VertexWriter, users can specify a particular property group to be written into its corresponding chunks, or choose to write all property groups.
 For edge chunks, besides the meta data (edge info), the adjList type should also be specified.
 The adjList/properties can be written alone, or alternatively, all adjList, properties, and the offset (for CSR and CSC format) chunks can be written simultaneously.

-To utilize the GAR Spark writer, please refer to the following example code.
+To utilize the GraphAr Spark writer, please refer to the following example code.

 ```scala
 // generate the vertex index column for vertex DataFrame